 - Best Instant Pot: Instant Pot Duo 80

-- Best Instant Pot for a Family of 4: Instant Pot Ultra 6
+- Best Instant Pot for a family of four: Instant Pot Ultra 6

-- Best Instant Pot for a Large Family: Instant Pot DUO Plus 8
+- Best Instant Pot for a large family: Instant Pot DUO Evo Plus 8-Quart

 Why we picked the Instant Pot Duo80:

-When people think “Instant Pot,” this is the model that comes to mind for most people.
+When people think “Instant Pot,” the Duo is usually the model that comes to mind.
 The 8-quart Instant Pot Duo stands out for its features and affordable price point.
-This is not to say other Instant Pot models aren’t solid devices, because many other Instant Pots are excellent multifunctional pressure cookers.
+This is not to say other models aren’t solid devices, because many other Instant Pots are excellent multifunctional pressure cookers.
 However, the Duo strikes a perfect balance between affordability and the features offered.

-The Instant Pot Duo is the number-one selling multi-cooker, and it combines a rice cooker, pressure cooker, slow cooker, steamer, yogurt maker, and warmer into one convenient package.
-It boasts a variety of user-friendly features, ranging from a slot on the handle to place the lid to a steaming rack with handles so you can easily remove it from the pot.
+The Instant Pot Duo combines a rice cooker, pressure cooker, slow cooker, steamer, yogurt maker, and warmer into one convenient package.
+It boasts a variety of user-friendly features, ranging from a slot on the handle to place the lid, to a steaming rack with handles so you can easily remove it from the pot.